Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 https://github.com/quantumblacklabs/kedro

-Released in May 2019 by QuantumBlack/McKinsey & Company.
+Released in May 2019 by QuantumBlack, part of McKinsey & Company.

-Kedro enables you to define pipelines using `Pipeline` class in Python code (an independent Python module).
+Kedro enables you to define pipelines using list of `node` functions with 3 arguments (`func`: task processing function, `inputs`: input data name (list or dict if multiple), `outputs`: output data name (list or dict if multiple)) in Python code (an independent Python module).

 ### Pros: